Robust Collaborative Learning of Patch-level and Image-level Annotations for Diabetic Retinopathy Grading from Fundus Image: Experimental Results

 \subsection{Datasets}

-{\bf Lesion Dataset:} We use the public available {\em IDRiD Dataset} \cite{IDRiD} that provides $81$ fundus images ($54$ for training and $27$ for testing) with pixel-level annotations of lesions including MAs, haemorrhages and exudates.
-Since we only need patch-level lesion annotations, we turn the pixel-level annotation masks into $68 \times 68$ boundingboxes, and the distribution of the lesion patches is presented in Table~\ref{tab.idrid}.
+{\bf Lesion Dataset:} We use the public available {\em IDRiD Dataset} \cite{IDRiD} that provides $81$ fundus images ($54$ for training and $27$ for testing) with pixel-level annotations of lesions including MAs, hemorrhages and exudates.
+Since we only need patch-level lesion annotations, we turn the pixel-level annotation masks into $68 \times 68$ bounding boxes, and the label of each lesion patch is determined by the lesion type located in the center of this patch.
+If different lesion regions happen to share the same center, the corresponding patch will be given the label of the most severe lesion.
+Our severity rank is exudate $>$ hemorrhage $>$ MA.
+The distribution of the lesion patches is presented in Table~\ref{tab.idrid}.

 {\bf DR grade Dataset:} In this paper, the image-level datasets are listed as follows: \begin{itemize} \item {\em Messidor-1 Dataset} \cite{messidor} contains $1,200$ fundus images from three French hospitals.
 However, their severity grade only has four levels, which is slightly different from the five-level international standard \cite{DRstages}.